 - Download the Colloid GTK Theme from the below link.
-After download extract the files.
-Then copy the extracted folder to ~/.themes in your home directory.
-If the folder doesn’t exists, create it.
-After you done this, open a terminal and run the
+After downloading, extract the files and go inside the extracted folder.
+After you have done this, open a terminal and run the

-- Download the below cursor theme and follow the same steps as above.
-Copy the extracted folder to the ~/.icons directory.
-Then open a terminal and run the
+- Download the below cursor theme.
+After downloading, extract the files and go inside the extracted folder.
+After you have done this, open a terminal and run the

 sudo apt install conky